Tunable Chiral Bound States in a Dimer Chain of Coupled Resonators: Model for a quantum emitter nonlocal coupled to a dimer chain

 where $\lambda$ is the coupling constant between adjacent resonators in the dimer chain.
 Two bands of propagating photons have the following dispersion relation as

+with wave number $k\in[-\pi,\pi]$.
 The bands of propagating photons with different $\delta$ in the first Brillouin zone is depicted in Fig.~\ref{fig1}(b).
 The time-reversal symmetry is satisfied for the propagating modes in the dimer chain since $\omega^{\pm}_{-k}=\omega^{\pm}_{k}$.

 The TLE's ground and excited states $|g\rangle $ and $|e\rangle $, respectively, are separated in energy by $\Omega $.
-The transition $ |g\rangle \leftrightarrow |e\rangle $ of the TLE is dipole coupled with coupling strength $g_{a}$ ($g_{b}$) to the resonator at the $0$th cell.
+The transition $|g\rangle \leftrightarrow |e\rangle $ of the TLE is dipole coupled with coupling strength $g_{a}$ ($g_{b}$) to the resonator at the $0$th cell.
 Defining the rising operators $\hat\sigma _{+}=|e\rangle \langle g|$, and its adjoint $\hat\sigma _{-}$, the Hamiltonian for the free TLE part and the interaction between the TLE and the field within the rotating-wave approximation reads

 Here, we have introduced the nonlocal interaction between the TLE and the light field.